-Notice to Applicant: Multiple- see attached Applicant Infor mation Sheet Аррисант.
-Name of Applicant Section H should MBTA ROW Project street address Fort Meadow Brook Waterway Hudson City/Town be completed and submitted along Froject street address wate: way City/Town with the original Description of use or change in use: application material.
+Notice to Applicant:

+Section H should be completed and submitted along with the original application material.

+Description of use or change in use:

 The use/activity is replacement of a degraded former railroad bridge over a non-tidal stream to carry a portion of the DCR Massachusetts Central Rail Trail and an infrastructure crossing for a new Eversource electric transmission line.

-To be completed by municipal cleri k or appropriate municipal official: "I hereby certify that the project descr license application and plans have be Printed Name of Municipal Official Date Signature of Municipal Official Title City/Town
+"I hereby certify that the project described above and more fully detailed in the applicant's waterways license application and plans have been submitted by the applicant to the municipal planning board."